-Vet groups call for Wilkie’s dismissal after scathing audit
+Vets groups demand Wilkie’s dismissal after scathing audit

 The case of Goldstein, who agreed to be publicly identified, was ultimately closed by the inspector general’s office and Justice Department earlier this year due to a lack of enough evidence to bring charges.

-Wilkie, who is President Donald Trump’s second VA secretary after David Shulkin was fired in 2018, has had an up and down tenure in which the nation’s largest hospital system has seen continuing improvement and veterans’ satisfaction since a 2014 scandal where some veterans died while waiting months for medical appointments at VA facilities.
+Wilkie is President Donald Trump’s second VA secretary after David Shulkin was fired in 2018.
+A former Pentagon undersecretary, he presided over the nation’s largest hospital system that has seen continuing improvement and veterans’ satisfaction since a 2014 scandal involving lengthy waiting times for medical appointments.

 Wilkie, however, has taken flak from conservatives for restricting veterans’ access to private care for many months during the pandemic, a move they said rendered Trump’s core agenda of enhancing VA “Choice” ineffective.
-Wilkie also drew some fire from IAVA and other groups for embracing the president’s unsubstantiated claims that hydroxychloroquine was safe for veterans to freely take for the treatment and prevention of COVID-19.
+Wilkie also drew fire from IAVA and other groups for embracing the president’s unsubstantiated claims that hydroxychloroquine was safe for veterans to freely take for the treatment and prevention of COVID-19.

+“VA can and must do better,” said Randy Reese, executive director of Disabled American Veterans’ Washington headquarters.

 President-elect Joe Biden has pledged to rebuild trust in the VA when he takes office on Jan.
 20. He has selected Denis McDonough, who served as President Barack Obama’s White House chief of staff, to be VA secretary.